Building a Case After a Dog Bite Injury

 Documenting the Attack – Most dog bite cases will be invalid if there is insufficient evidence documenting the matter.
 Call your local Humane Society or Animal Control Agency to help you investigate.
 The following evidence should be collected after a dog bite: Police report, Medical record, Medical bills, loss of wages, Witness testimony, Dog owner’s contact information, Video surveillance, and Pictures of the place where the attack took place.

 The amount of compensation available after a dog bite will vary depending on the specifics of the case.
 Generally, compensation can be attainable for the following damages:

 Economic Damages – These are financial losses the victim has suffered following the dog bite.
-They can include, but are not limited to: Medical treatment costs, Future medical costs, The loss of income, and Permanent incapacitation.
+They can include but are not limited to: Medical treatment costs, Future medical costs, loss of income, and Permanent incapacitation.

 Non-Economic Damages – These damages are intangible losses, and can include the following: Disfigurement, Scarring, Emotional anguish, Pain and suffering, and Loss of quality of life.

 Punitive Damages – When a dog bite case involves egregious actions from the dog owner, the victim may be awarded punitive damages.
 These damages can sometimes be awarded when the dog owner’s actions were intentional or if they purposefully set out to injure the victim.

 Wrongful Death – If the dog bite victim loses his or her life as a result of a dog mauling incident, the victim’s family can file a claim for wrongful death damages.
 The victim’s survivors may be able to obtain compensation for the following: The victim’s medical care costs before death, Funeral expenses, Burial and memorial service costs, Loss of companionship, and Loss of household services.

 Speak to a Well-Versed Dog Bite Attorney